 Boston Meditation Center (BMC) is a Buddhist sangha in the Insight tradition serving greater Boston and the East Coast.
 Emphasizing the development of wisdom and kindness through traditional practices made accessible and relevant to modern-day lives, BMC welcomes everyone who seeks greater freedom and happiness in their lives.
 Central to our vision is the belief that the path of awakening is attainable by all and should be available to all.
 Our guiding teacher is Chris Crotty.

 We offer weekly meditation classes and dharma talks, as well as daylong and residential retreats.
-We are currently located in Cambridge (Harvard Square).

 Though grounded in the Theravada tradition, we strive to expose our members to diverse approaches to the dharma by occasionally hosting teachers from other traditions, such as Tibetan or Zen Buddhism.

-A Half-Day Retreat with Janet Surrey
+A Half-Day Workshop with Adam Groff

 If you have never meditated but are curious about it – if you are just starting out with your practice – or if you are returning to the practice and would like a refresher – this program is a good opportunity to learn about and practice the fundamentals of Insight meditation, also known as vipassana.
 In this program, BMC facilitator Adam Groff will introduce students to basic meditation concepts and then guide them through a couple of sessions of seated meditation practice focused on the body and the breath.
 In addition, the practice of walking meditation will be introduced.
 Between sessions there will be an opportunity to ask questions and engage in discussion about the practice.